Harry Mark Petrakis: Early writing years

 After quitting gambling, Petrakis embarked upon a series of odd jobs that he often quit.
 Lacking a high school diploma, he worked as a Railway Express baggage handler, a steel mill worker, a customer service rep at a manufacturer of auto waxes and furniture polishes, a beer truck driver, a clothes presser in a dry-cleaning plant, a real estate salesman, an advertising copywriter, and a junior-level speechwriter for executives at U.S. Steel.
 He also entered the restaurant business, owning and operating a small lunchroom at 13th Street and Indiana Avenue in Chicago called Art's Lunch.

 At night, however, he would work on his writing.
 For 10 years he continually submitted manuscripts to various literary magazines that published short stories.
 Finally, in 1956, at the age of 33, he sold his first story.
-It was titled "Pericles on 31st Street" and was published by the Atlantic Monthly, which gave it one of its "Atlantic Firsts" awards.
+It was titled "Pericles on 31st Street" and was published by The Atlantic Monthly, which gave it one of its "Atlantic Firsts" awards.
 After that, Petrakis continued to publish in the Atlantic.
-In addition, he wrote "The Wooing of Ariadne" for The Saturday Evening Post and "Dark Eye" for Playboy Magazine.
+In addition, he wrote "The Wooing of Ariadne" for The Saturday Evening Post and "Dark Eye" for Playboy.
 Another of his stories, "The Prison," won an O. Henry Award (1966); and, in addition, an anthology of his short stories with the title "Pericles on 31st Street" was named a finalist for the National Book Award for Fiction (1966).